Diary of Frederick William Gadsby Annand, 1918 - Part 3

 Phillips & I left St Omer 11.40 arrived

 Bailleul 1.30 p.m.
-Lunched at club.
+Lunched at Club.

 & then went to Corps boxing contest.

-Pte Hallow won Light weight.
+Pte Hallam won Light Weight.
 Elliott

-shd have got further.
+shd have got feather.
 Broke his hand

-Bitterly cold day; heavy snowing.
+Bitterly cold day ; heavy snowing.

 MARCH, 1918.